thehonorguard/mkdocs/docs/RoleGuide/medic.md

 | Puncture Wounds  | Deep, narrow wounds produced by sharp objects.                                                                  | Stabs, grenades.                                                                    | \- Light pain.\*\*- Slow bleeding.\*                                                               |
 | Fractures        | Fracture of fissure in a bone.
 Dislocation of bone fragments might cause additional wounds/bleeding.            | Any high impact trauma.                                                             | \-increased weapon sway (when arms) -inability to jog or run (when legs) -might cause more wounds. |

-## Fractures

-Limbs can be fractured.
-Velocity wounds, Avulsions and crush wounds usually occur at the same time.
-Fractures cause pain, increased weapon sway (when arms) or inability to jog or run forcing the player into a limp (when legs).
-Fractures in ACE3 are themselves not fatal.
-So are far lower on the priority list in regards to treatment.
-Focus on stabilizing the patient first, then once stable, apply a splint to their fractured limb.

 To treat these injuries, you have four types of bandages, tourniquets and a splint at your disposal: